Mich1811/Home-lab/bas-wazuh-lab/Setup/Readme.md

 ## 1) Create VMs

 I provisioned each VM with these minimums and attached **Host-Only** + **NAT** before OS install.
+This specs can be increased if your machine can handle

 | VM | vCPU | RAM | Disk | Notes |
 |---|---:|---:|---:|---|